citizenz7/citizenz7/README.md

 ## Hello! :wave:
 I'm Olivier Prieur (aka citizenz) :pouting_man:

+### [ august, 2021 ] I'm looking for a web developer jog (Symfony, PHP)
+You can reach me by LinkedIn (https://www.linkedin.com/in/oprieur-pro/) or directly by using the contact form on my portfolio: https://www.olivierprieur.fr/contact (french and english)

 <!--
 **citizenz7/citizenz7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.